The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 To clean up your development environment, from Cloud Shell:

-- If you're still in your IPython session, enter the
+- If you're still in your IPython session, go back to the shell:

 exit